influxdata/terraform-google-influx/README.md

 - Deploy the TICK stack (Telegraf, InfluxDB, Chronograf, Kapacitor) to gather and process time series data.
 - Supports both InfluxDB Enterprise and OSS

+## What is TICK Stack?

+The TICK Stack is a loosely coupled yet tightly integrated set of open source projects designed to handle massive amounts of time-stamped information to support your metrics analysis needs.

+Collectively, [Telegraf](https://github.com/influxdata/telegraf), [InfluxDB](https://github.com/influxdata/influxdb), [Chronograf](https://github.com/influxdata/chronograf) and [Kapacitor](https://github.com/influxdata/kapacitor) are known as the TICK Stack.

 ## Learn